 Two Forgotten Sisters from Suffolk and women’s political progress today

-Boni Sones has had a 30 year career in the field of media, government relations, politics and finance.
-As an experienced broadcast journalist and hailing from the village next door to Millicent Fawcett’s hometown of Aldeburgh, Suffolk, she combined these two histories and created a wonderful audio documentary about Millicent’s life and that of her sister Elizabeth Garrett Anderson.
+Boni Sones is an experienced broadcast journalist and hails from the village next door to Millicent Fawcett’s hometown of Aldeburgh, Suffolk.
+Combining these two histories, she created a wonderful audio documentary about Millicent’s life and that of her sister Elizabeth Garrett Anderson.
 In this blog, Boni explains how the documentary came about.

 Listen to the documentary here.

 For some time I have wanted to write the story of my hometown and my beloved East coast.
 But the idea – to link the history of modern feminism to the power of new enlightened ideas brought by the coast, the waves, and the coming of steam to the Richard Garrett and Sons Engineering works in Leiston – got stuck.
 Really stuck.

 I grew up in Sizewell, a small fishing village in Suffolk, in the 1950s and 1960s – it was before the first Nuclear power station was built (they now feature heavily across the skyline) and we didn’t have electricity at home.
 I went on to become a local East Anglian print, radio and TV correspondent, and later one of the BBC’s first women Regional Political Editors.